 As the name implies, the networker mainly focuses on people and relations.
 He is friendly, social and extravert.
 His greatest concern is that everyone in the team feels at ease.
 He constantly tries to maintain harmony and accord.
 Solving conflicts is his calling.
 That way, he builds a strong network.
 He likes to please others, but he should take care not to take this too far.
 An advantage, however, is that others also like to do something extra for him.
 And that can be practical when you need someone to help you out at the very last moment.

-Have you recognized your type?
+Have you recognised your type?

-You’ve probably have recognized yourself in several of these types.
+You’ve probably have recognised yourself in several of these types.
 That's perfectly natural.
 Everyone has pieces of these types in them, with one or two types that are more strikingly similar.
-Perhaps you have also recognized your team members in these descriptions.
+Perhaps you have also recognised your team members in these descriptions.
 That is also very possible.
 The ideal event team contains a healthy blend of all personalities, with their talents and pitfalls.
 And everyone contributes to the success of an event.